 It's not the sex that I have that makes me feel better; it's how I handle myself when I want to have sex that does.

 So this all worked in theory, but I was about to go back to the place where the repression began.
 It was time to see if I could put this all into action.

-For the nest three weeks that picture sat on the mantle of my hotel room as my inspiration.
+For the next three weeks that picture sat on the mantle of my hotel room as my inspiration.

 Sounds innocent enough, but the rubbing up and down did strike me.

-Then as I was standing inside the wake, another guy that I knew from growing up came up to me as said "God Sue you look so hot, and then proceeded to say something really sexual and boundary less."
-I left.
+Then as I was standing inside the wake, another guy that I knew from growing up came up to me as said "God Sue, you look so hot,” and then proceeded to say something really sexual and without boundaries.
+So I left.

 I thought about this the whole time that I was in Boston.
-I thought about how we had been taught to shut off are part of us that was given to us naturally.
+I thought about how we had been taught to shut off the part of us that was given to us naturally.

 Needless to say THEY LOVED IT!

 The next day, while moving my stuff out, the same guy who said I was hanging around with the wrong guys said, "Sue, that picture changed me as a person."

 Every single guy from that hotel picked up one of my bags and put it in the car for me.